Skip to main content

 Typical dose range: 250–500 mcg injected subcutaneously 1–2× daily.
 Oral dosing (same range) is used for gut-specific applications.

-Route: Subcutaneous injection or oral
+Route: Subcutaneous injection or oral.

-Full protocol: BPC-157 Dosing Protocol
+Full Protocol: BPC-157 Dosing Guide.

 TB-500 (Thymosin Beta-4 Fragment)